 To make a thematic map, you need to select an indicator to be used as the foundation for the thematic map.
 Define the following selections on the basis of which the indicator is searched:

-• Regional division filter (optional): Select the regional division that you want to use to study the indicator.
+- Regional division filter (optional): Select the regional division that you want to use to study the indicator.
 If you filter the data at this stage, you cannot select data sources or indicators that have no data in this regional division.
 You can search for regional divisions either by typing a search word in the text field or by selecting them in the drop-down menu.
-You can select several regional divisions by clicking the box in front of the name to turn the selection green.
-You can delete a selection by clicking the green box again.
-Accept the selections by clicking the OK button or cancel them by clicking the Cancel button.
+You can select several regional divisions by clicking the name of the division to turn the selection blue.
+You can delete a selection by clicking the name again.

-• Data source: Select the data source of the dataset.
-Currently, you can select the Sotkanet, Official purchase price register, Statistics Finland, City of Helsinki and Your indicators.
+- Data source: Select the data source of the dataset.
+Currently, you can select the Sotkanet, Official purchase price register, Statistics Finland and Your indicators.

-• Indicator: Select the indicator you want to study.
+- Indicator: Select the indicator you want to study.
 You can search for indicators either by typing a search word in the text field or by selecting them in the drop-down menu.
-You can select several indicators by clicking the box in front of the name of the indicator to turn the selection green.
-You can delete a selection by clicking the green box again.
+You can select several indicators by clicking the name of the indicator to turn the selection blue.
+You can delete a selection by clicking the name again.
+After selecting indicators you can view the descriptions by clicking the Show indicator descriptions button.

 When you have selected the data source and one or more indicators, specified selections open in the window.
 The selections apply to all indicators that you selected at the same time.
 If you want different specified selections for the indicators, you should select the indicators one by one.

-After the selections, click the Get contents of data button to fetch the indicator data up for examination.
+After the selections, click the Search button to fetch the indicator data up for examination.

 By clicking the Clear button, you can clear all selections from the data search.
 Please note that this will not remove selected indicators from the table, bar chart or map after they have been fetched.

 In the Indicator drop-down menu, you can see the selected indicators as a list.
-Here you can remove indicators either one by one by clicking the cross following the indicator name or all by clicking the Remove all button below the list of indicators.
+Here you can remove indicators either one by one by clicking the waste bin icon following the indicator name or all by clicking the waste bin icon below the list of indicators.
 After this, the indicators are removed from the table, bar chart and map.

 Table